The first headquarters of the Department of Pharmacology PAS at Grzegórzecka 16 in Krakow

 The institute was originally established in 1954 as the Department of Pharmacology of the Polish Academy of Sciences, before being changed in 1974 to the Institute of Pharmacology of the Polish Academy of Sciences.
 The initiator and the first director of the new unit was professor Janusz Supniewski.
 In the following years the institute was headed by: professor Józef Hano (1964-1977), professor Jerzy Maj (1977-1993), professor Edmund Przegaliński (1993-2006), professor Krzysztof Wędzony (2007-2016) and professor Władysław Lasoń (since 2017).
-The headquaters of the Department of Pharmacology PAS was originally located in the building of Copernicus Medical Academy at Grzegórzecka 16.
-Construction on the new facility at Smętna Street begun in 1976.
+The headquaters of the Department of Pharmacology PAS was originally located in the building of Copernicus Medical Academy at Grzegórzecka 16, whereas the construction on the new facility at Smętna Street was finished in 1976.
 During the years 2006-2007, with support of the European Union funds and the institute’s own resources, the Animal House was rebuilt and modernized, introducing the highest world animal welfare standards.
-The comprehensive modernization of the main building, carried out during the years 2010-2013, improved conditions and comfort of experimental work and increased the aesthetics.
+The comprehensive modernization of the main building, carried out during 2010-2013, ameliorated its design and considerably improved conditions and comfort of experimental work.